Hardcopy: OUT OF PRINT

 The Political Decision is in place – now we need action!

 This work is copyright.
 Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Commonwealth.
 Requests and inquiries concerning reproduction and rights should be addressed to the Director, Australian Biological Resources Study (ABRS), GPO Box 3090, Canberra ACT 2601, Australia.

 or posted at

-Citation: Environment Australia 1998.
-The Darwin Declaration, Australian Biological Resources Study, Environment Australia, Canberra.
+Citation: Australian Biological Resources Study, 1998.
+The Global Taxonomy Initiative: Shortening the Distance between Discovery and Delivery, Australian Biological Resources Study, Environment Australia, Canberra.

-The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for the Environment.
+The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for Sustainability, Environment, Water, Population and Communities.